ibm-ecosystem-engineering/Watson-Speech/STTApplication/readme.md

 http://localhost:8080
 ```

-## Run in Kubernetes
+## Run on Kubernetes or OpenShift
-As an alternative to running the application on your local machine, in this
+Follow the steps below to run the application on the same Kubernetes or OpenShift cluster in which your Watson STT service is running.

 ### 1. Build an Image.
 Here is a simple docker file we used to build a docker image.